ft347/empirical-project/README.md

 # empirical-project
-BEE2041 Empirical Project exploring what drives song popularity on spotify
+BEE2041 Empirical Project exploring what predicts match outcomes in the Premier League